Making Concurrency Functional: From functions to strategies

 \section{From functions to strategies}

 The language for strategies in~\cite{stratasproc} included a judgement

 for building strategies out of expressions $f(x)$ and $g(y)$ denoting ``affine functions.''
 It breaks down into a composition

 Here we present a considerably broader class of affine-stable functions $f$ and ``co-affine-stable'' functions $g$ with which to define strategies in this manner.
-It hinges on the Scott order to convert functional dependency to causal dependency.
+It hinges on the Scott order to convert functional dependency to causal dependency, in the sense captured by Theorem~\ref{thm:affstmaptostrats} below.